cucumber/pubsub-multi/README.md

 ## HTTP

-To use this over HTTP, you would mount the express middleware in your express app:
+To use this over HTTP, mount the express middleware in your express app:

 ```javascript
 const express = require('express')